lynchnf/flunky/flunky-impl-spring-webmvc/README.md

 LIST

-    listDisplay - Valid values are hide, show, or sort.
-If left blank, hide is the default.
+    listDisplay - Valid values are show, hide, or sort.
+If left blank, show is the default.

 VIEW

-    viewDisplay - Valid values are hide or show.
-If left blank, hide is the default.
+    viewDisplay - Valid values are show or hide.
+If left blank, show is the default.

 EDIT

-    editDisplay - Valid values are hide, show, or edit.
-If left blank, hide is the default. dftValue -
+    editDisplay - Valid values are show, hide, or edit.
+If left blank, show is the default. dftValue -